 This Classic Chili for a crowd recipe is perfect for game day, big family dinners or gatherings.
-I like to make a big pot of chili and freeze the leftovers.
+I like to make a big pot of chili and freeze the leftovers for a quick meal later.

 The crisp days of fall are almost here and Halloween is around the corner.
 I love Halloween and my classic chili recipe is a big part of it.

 My kids are a bit beyond trick or treating.
 To be perfectly honest, I was never thrilled about those plastic masks and the jog from house to house to fill up a pillow case to the brim with candy.
 Several years ago we started a tradition of making chili for a crowd and serving it to our neighbors along with grilled hot dogs in our driveway.
 Sometimes I make Candy Corn Cupcakes too.
-Everyone in the neighborhood stops by and we even get a few vegetarians that sneak a hot dog on that day.
+Everyone in the neighborhood stops by and we even get a few vegetarians that sneak a hot dog in that day.

 When Halloween falls on a Saturday, the festivities go on a little longer.
 After the candy is given out there might be some pumpkin beer or spiked cider involved in the celebration for the adults only, of course.
 A big pot of chili goes great with beer and on hot dogs.